balancer-team/.github/profile/README.md

-## Balancer
+# Superpowers for Accounting & Finance

-We make accounting and finance software.
+We build tools that help you automate your accounting and finance tasks so you can focus on what you do best.
+[How can we help you?](mailto:info@balancer.team)